Home » Bedding advice » Can You Use An Electric Blanket With A Memory Foam Mattress?

 - Avoid placing the electric blanket directly on top of the mattress.

-- Limit its use to shorter periods, for example, to pre-warm the bed.
+- Limit its use to shorter periods, such as pre-warming the bed.

 - If the electric blanket has temperature controls, ensure it remains on a low to medium heat setting.